Municipal storm water permits

 NR 216 Rule Updates:

 Chapter NR 216, Wis.
 Admin.
 Code, Storm Water Discharge Permits was last updated in 2003.
 Since that time there have been changes to state statutes, federal requirements, and Chapter NR 151, Wis.
 Admin.
 Code that need to be reflected in administrative code.
-The department is currently drafting responses to public comments on the proposed rule.
+The proposed rule was adopted by the Natural Resources Board at its meeting on August 11, 2021.
+Next steps include submittal to the Governor’s office and Legislature.
 More information is available at:

 More than two hundred municipalities in Wisconsin that include cities, villages, towns and counties within urbanized areas are required to have Municipal Separate Storm Sewer System (MS4) permits under NR 216, Wis.
 Adm.
 Code.
 Use the links below to find out who is affected, how municipalities comply with permit requirements, and technical assistance documents.
 Learn more about storm water runoff.

 - Publications/technical guidance

 Obtain technical guidance on storm water management planning and practices, and find guidance on grass swales and rain gardens